 For most players (USTA 3.5 and better) this happens for one reason.
 Your racket didn’t get around the outside of the ball.

 When you make contact, it’s likely that your wrist is in front of your racket head.
 This shouldn’t happen if you want a consistent forehand.
 The racket head should be swinging out through the outside of the ball so that when you make contact it is even with or in front of your wrist.

 Notice how Federer’s racket head is in front of the wrist when it makes contact with the ball.
 This allows the ball to stay on the racket longer, creating more topspin and control.

 When you hit the inside of the ball, it is difficult to get good topspin and your forehand will flare out to the right.
 You can hit powerful forehand winners this way, but you’ll make a lower percentage of them.

 The best forehand drill is to find a good hitting partner and just hit a ton of forehands.
 Here is a good hitting drill you can go through after a good warm up.

+This drill will help improve your forehand consistency.
 Play this game off the ground, and either player can feed.
 Only half of the court is in.
-You can include the doubles alley but play singles only to make it more difficult.
+You can include the doubles alley or play singles only to make it more difficult.

 You’re playing off the ground to 11, but there’s a catch.
 The point does not start until you make 10 balls in a row.
 You can adjust this number based on experience, but this will force you to focus on consistency before trying to hit winners.

-For a great footwork and cardio workout, you can make a rule where backhands count as a loss of point and include doubles alleys.
+For a great footwork and cardio workout, you can add a rule where backhands count as a loss of point and make the doubles alleys in.